 Self-Help Evictions (or Why You Should Not Remove The Roof In An Attempt To Evict Your Tenant)

-It is illegal in Wisconsin for a landlord to engage in self-help eviction.
+It is illegal in Wisconsin for a landlord to engage in a self-help eviction.
 Examples of self-help eviction would include the following:

 1. Changing the locks to the rental unit.